cksidharthan/mentor.nvim/README.md

 - On startup, a random message will be displayed after a brief delay.
 - You can manually trigger a random message by executing `:Mentor` in command mode.
+- If defaults.enabled is set to true, the plugin will include default tips along with your custom tips.
+- You can exclude specific default tips using the defaults.skip_list array.
-- If use_default is false, only your custom tips defined in the setup function will be displayed.
+- If defaults.enabled is false, only your custom tips defined in the setup function will be displayed.
-Feel free to customize the messages in messages.json to suit your preferences!

 ### Contributing